ingresso-group/slate/source/includes/_availability.md

 Attribute | Description
 --------- | -----------
 `ticket_type_code` | The unique identifier for the ticket type.
 For seated events this refers to a part of house / seating area such as Grand Circle.
 `ticket_type_desc` | The description for the ticket type.
-This should be displayed to the customer (if you are offering seat selection to your customer then you would typically hard code the description when drawing a seating plan).
+This should be displayed to the customer (if you are offering seat selection to your customer then you would typically hard-code the description when drawing a seating plan).

 Price band attributes: